 SPED 637 INCLUSION FOR THE CLASSROOM TEACHER (3)

 Background and legal bases, programs, methods and materials for special-needs children, and emphasis on the regular classroom.
-Prerequisite: Student teaching or teaching experience, and consent of department.
+Prerequisite: Internship or teaching experience, and consent of department.

 EDUC 717 CHILDREN'S LITERATURE AND OTHER MATERIALS FOR TEACHING READING (3)